ePages-de/epages-docs/_posts/2017/2017-01-17-testing-async-interactions.md

 ```

 Note that the test uses a mock connection factory to avoid connecting to a running message broker.
-It also uses the Spring Amqp `MessageListener` to emit the event.
-Thus we leave the deserialization to Spring Amqp and thus also test the configuration there.
+It also uses the Spring Amqp `MessageListener` to publish the event.
+Thus we leave the deserialization to Spring Amqp and also test the configuration there.
-See the [full test source](https://github.com/mduesterhoeft/testing-asynchonous-interactions/blob/master/checkout-service/src/test/java/com/epages/checkout/ProductSubscriberHardcodedPayloadTest.java) for on how this is done in detail.
+See the [test source](https://github.com/mduesterhoeft/testing-asynchonous-interactions/blob/master/checkout-service/src/test/java/com/epages/checkout/ProductSubscriberHardcodedPayloadTest.java) for on how this is done in detail.

-Our basic test works for a start but as our service landscape becomes more and more complex, we will find that such an approach just does not scale.
+Our basic test works for a start but as our service landscape becomes more and more complex, we will figure out that such an approach just does not scale.
 Eventually, we will make changes to the product service without anticipating that these changes will break the checkout service.
 The tests of both services will stay green although the interaction is broken.

-## Spring Cloud Contract and Provider Contracts
+## Spring Cloud Contract and provider contracts

 Our situation would improve significantly if we could just test the event subscriber against the latest version of the payload as generated by the product service.
 At the same time, we still want to be able to run this test without having to start a message broker and the product service.